angular/angular/docs/DEVELOPER.md

 $ ./test.sh node             # Run all angular tests on node

 $ ./test.sh browser          # Run all angular tests in browser
+$ ./test.sh router           # Run just the router tests in browser
-$ ./test.sh browserNoRouter  # Optionally run all angular tests without router in browser
+$ ./test.sh browserNoRouter  # Run all angular tests minus the router tests in browser

 $ ./test.sh tools            # Run angular tooling (not framework) tests
 ```

 You should execute the 3 test suites before submitting a PR to github.
+Note that the suites are
+independent, so using `fit` or `fdescribe` while debugging will only affect whichever suite that test lives in.

 See [DEBUG.md](DEBUG.md) for information on debugging the code while running the unit tests.